-I promote and endorse mission agencies that primarily support and encourage indigenous workers.
-I highly recommend the links I have posted to these ministries.
-I have been involved with the ministries represented here for many years, and know them well.
-I especially like projects that are practical; digging water-wells in villages, micro-financing business endeavors so people can sustain themselves with chickens, goats, gardens, sewing machines, etc. I like the idea of teaching someone how to fish and equipping them with tools to do so, rather than giving them a fish.
+I promote and endorse mission agencies that primarily encourage, teach, and support indigenous workers.
+I can highly recommend the links I have posted to these ministries as I have been involved with the ministries represented here for many years, and know them well.
+I especially like projects that are practical; digging water-wells in villages, micro-financing business endeavors so people can sustain themselves.
+I like the idea of teaching someone how to fish and equipping them with tools to do so, rather than giving them a fish.

 I pray you will give generously to help provide the funds needed to share Christ abroad in the neediest places of our world.